IFeelBloated/Vine/README.md

   refer to TCanny doc for more details
 - alpha, beta<br />
   so halos occur at fairly sharp transitions, and we want weak and insignificant edges that got no or little halos around gone, and that we should re-scale the gradient of the canny mask, and these 2 parameters are related to that process, say *x* is the value of some pixel in the mask and it will be scaled to *(x + alpha)^beta-alpha^beta*, basically any value < *1-alpha* will be close to 0 after that, so larger alpha = more edges
+- thr<br />
+  threshold of the limiter, ranges from 0.0 (no limit) to 1.0 (no filtering), differences between the filtered clip and the source clip < thr will be discarded, otherwise remain unaffected.
+- elast<br />
+  elasticity of the threshold, ranges from 0.0 to thr.